maevskiyas/Gamers_history/README.md

 Add new language by creating a new folder under translations/ and repeating the update/compile steps.

+---

+## AI Assistance
+Some parts of this project were developed with the help of AI tools:
+- ChatGPT (OpenAI) for code snippets (form handling, pagination, etc).
+- GitHub Copilot for auto-completion in Flask routes.

+---

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it, provided proper credit is given.

+---

 ## Credits